justingiles/fondum/README.md

 ## Preparing To Use Fondum

 1. If not already installed, install Python 2.7+ and Python 3.5+.
 Details vary by OS.
+If not automatically installed with Python 3, you will also need to install pip3.
 (Fondum uses Python 3, Flask runs under Python 2.7)
 2. If not already installed, install [GIT](https://git-scm.com/).
 3. If not already installed, install Fondum itself system-wide.